Keep failing in your pursuit of fitness? Try building micro or atomic habits.

 You can’t win against the Facebooks of the world when they know you better than you do.
 I’ve been thoroughly enjoying reading Atomic Habits by James Clear recently and it’s confirmed a lot of the hypotheses that I had when I started the 66 programs.
 Our attention is under attack.
 And as much as some of us like to think we are super motivated and disciplined individuals, we can all find ourselves staring blankly into the little screen in our hands letting the world pass us by.

 Whether you like it or not, big tech companies that know how to get your attention and keep it are here to stay and they’re only going to get bigger.
 And the reason why?

 We are wired to make things as easy as possible.
-Now this isn’t the big tech giants fault but our own evolution.
+Now, this isn’t the big tech giant’s fault but our own evolution.
 We are not designed to make so many complex decisions on any given day.
-So our brain naturally looks to optimise, automate or eliminate non essential tasks.
-Moving a process from the conscious to subconscious is a priority for the brain as it can then focus on important stuff, like what Netflix show to watch this evening….
+So our brain naturally looks to optimise, automate or eliminate non-essential tasks.
+Moving a process from the conscious to the subconscious is a priority for the brain as it can then focus on the important stuff, like what Netflix show to watch this evening….
 This used to be useful to allow our brains to quickly assess and act on perceived threats but for the most part, slipping over in the shower is about as intense as our day gets these days.